The ROI of Copy Optimization: A Data-Backed Case

 - Copy optimization: $100 to $500 per month tool cost, results in days to weeks, improvements compound over time, applicable across every page and campaign

 The ideal approach is to optimize your copy first — capturing the low-hanging conversion gains — and then invest in design and development improvements on top of an already-optimized copy foundation.
 This sequencing maximizes the return on every subsequent investment because you are building on a higher-converting baseline.
+A redesign on top of optimized copy performs better than a redesign on top of untested copy.

-Why Companies Underinvest in Copy
+View pricing plans →Why Companies Underinvest in Copy

 If the ROI of copy optimization is so compelling, why do most companies underinvest in it?
 Three reasons.
 First, copy changes feel small.
 Changing a headline does not feel like a significant business decision, even when the data shows it can be worth hundreds of thousands of dollars annually.
 Second, copy testing historically required developer involvement, which made it slow and expensive relative to its perceived importance.
 Third, the results of copy optimization are invisible to anyone not looking at the analytics — unlike a redesign, which everyone in the company can see and appreciate.

 These biases cause companies to systematically over-allocate resources to visible, complex projects (redesigns, new features) and under-allocate to invisible, simple projects (copy testing) that often deliver superior returns.
 Recognizing this bias is the first step to correcting it.
+The second step is presenting copy optimization results in the language that stakeholders care about: revenue, not conversion rates.

-Making the Internal Case for Copy Testing
+Read the e-commerce copy testing guide →Making the Internal Case for Copy Testing

 If you need to convince your team or leadership to invest in copy optimization, lead with the numbers.
 Use the ROI framework above with your actual business data.
 Show the math.
 A $200-per-month tool that generates $20,000 in additional monthly revenue is not a hard sell — but you need to frame it in terms of revenue impact, not conversion rate percentages.
 Executives care about dollars, not statistical significance.

 Start with a single, visible win.
 Run one headline test on your highest-traffic page, measure the revenue impact, and present the results.
 That first win creates organizational buy-in for an ongoing copy testing program.
 Once the team sees real revenue numbers from a simple text change, the conversation shifts from "Should we do this?" to "How do we scale this across everything?"
+The hardest part of building a copy testing program is not the testing — it is getting permission to start.
+One strong result solves that problem permanently.

 Ready to test your copy?